 Or will they?
 Might drone technology present your golf club with the ultimate breach of golf etiquette?

-The idea is not far-fetched at all – just visit the Web site for the Lily Camera (http://lily.camera), which ships in just a few months.
-Turn it on, start your round, and it will follow and film your round!
+The idea is not far-fetched at all.
+Turn on your drone, start your round, and it will follow and film your round!

 There are a few questions that come with this fast- paced technology: